RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 Your course grade is determined using the table below.
 In order to earn a particular letter grade, each requirement must be met in the column for that grade.
 Your *base grade* (the letter A,B,C, D, or F without plus or minus) is **the highest grade for which all the requirements are met**.

 Note: In the table, numerical values indicate the minimum level needed to meet the requirement; amounts above this level also meet the requirement.
-Also, for AEP's, "M+" means "either M or E".
+For AEP's, "M+" means "either M or E".
+Finally, "DP+LA" refers to the *sum* of your Daily Prep and Followup Activities with a "check"; there will be 24 of each, for a maximum total of 48.